Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/study-guide.md

 1. Tell the main epochs in the history of JavaScript
 1. Define and describe the characteristics of REST
 1. Define convention over configuration
+1. List the benefits of a service-oriented architecture over a monolithic architecture